MCH Best. NPM 2: Low-Risk Cesarean Delivery

 Evidence.
 Emerging.
 Adding population-based components to interventions may support the effectiveness of those interventions, as compared to interventions implemented in those categories alone.
 This strategy has been tested more than once and results trend positive overall.
 Access the peer-reviewed evidence for chart audit and feedback through the MCH Digital Library.
 Access evidence for state/national guidelines.
 (Read more about understanding evidence ratings).

 Outcome.
 Reduction of primary cesarean delivery rates among nulliparous women.
 For detailed outcomes related to each study supporting this strategy, click on the peer-reviewed evidence link above and read the "Intervention Results" for each study.

 Examples from the Field.
 There are currently 6 ESMs across all states/jurisdictions that use this strategy directly or intervention components that align with this strategy.
 Access descriptions of these ESMs through the MCH Digital Library.
 You can use these ESMs to see how other Title V agencies are addressing the NPM.

 Sample ESMs.
-Using the strategy “Support the development of an elective induction policy + develop state goal for low-risk cesarean section rate,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework (for suggestions on how to develop programs to support this strategy, see The Role of Title V in Adapting Strategies):
+Using the approach “Support the development of an elective induction policy + develop state goal for low-risk cesarean section rate,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework (for suggestions on how to develop programs to support this strategy, see The Role of Title V in Adapting Strategies):